hilmanski/simple-draw-editor/README.md

 ## TODO

--   Change Draggable with dndkit, as long as code stillr eadable ?
--   refactor default value: at ElementGenerator and each of XSetting useState must be from 1 source of truth
 -   Shape:: can resized by drag corner
 -   text - add background and padding - add rounded radius - change to textarea for multiline
--   Shortcuts: - change setting menu - delete when select element show below setting.
+-   Shortcuts: - change setting menu - delete when select element - enable copy paste show below setting.
 Toggle B/T/S
 -   Add arrow
--   Save image (export as JPEG)
+-   Save image (export as JPEG) (HTML2Canvas js)
+-   Pen Tool ? (idea: wrap it in canvas? no the whole frame, just the element)
+-   Change Draggable with dndkit, as long as code stillr eadable ?

 -   save progress on localStorage
 -   save preset